nickdiego/chromium-docs/wss-client-certs/research-notes.md

   ```sh=bash
   openssl s_client -connect yamane.dev:443 -cert path/to/client.crt -key path/to/client.key
   ```
 - Ensure 'AutoSelectCertificateForUrls' policy is in place.
-By putting, for example, [auto-select-cert-policy.json](https://github.com/nickdiego/chromium-docs/blob/main/wss-client-certs/auto-select-cert-policy.json) file at `/etc/chromium/policies/managed` directory (note: it may vary depending on how chromium is installed on your distro/devel env).
+By putting, for example, [auto-select-cert-policy.json](https://github.com/nickdiego/chromium-docs/blob/main/wss-client-certs/auto-select-cert-policy.json) file into `/etc/chromium/policies/managed` directory (note: it may vary depending on how chromium is installed on your distro/devel env).
 Its content:
 ```json
 {
   "AutoSelectCertificateForUrls": [